 What will the team being doing?

-From September 2018, the key workers will be working closely with each school’s designated mental health lead.
-Teachers at each school will identify those children and young people who are in need of low level support, so that the key worker can engage with the child and their family.
+Our key workers work closely with each school’s designated mental health lead.
+Teachers at each school identify those children and young people who are in need of low level support, so that the key worker can engage with the child and their family.

-Typically, the intervention will involve weekly one to one sessions with the child for 6 – 8 weeks, as well as at least three catch-ups with parent / carers.
+Typically, the interventions involve weekly one to one sessions with the child for 6 – 8 weeks, as well as at least three catch-ups with parent / carers.

 The programme also includes:

 - Training for school staff from a senior practitioner, leaving a lasting legacy of increased skills amongst staff in schools and improved approaches to mental health and wellbeing

 - Support to parents in the form parenting advice, employment advice and parents’ own emotional wellbeing

 - Particular support for children transitioning from primary to secondary

 Since 2018 the short term key-work team have offered both 1:1 interventions and a series of group work programmes to give children and young people better coping skills to increase their resilience.

 Measuring the impact of the work is important for the team.
 They use tried and tested measures, such as the Adolescent Well Being Scale to review the impact of the team.
 The team will also use a service user feedback form to gather information about young people on what has have changed as a result of using the service.